2012 United States House of Representatives elections in Minnesota: Results

 Despite a strong challenge from Obermueller, Kline prevailed.

 District 3

-Republican Erik Paulsen, who has represented Minnesota's 3rd congressional district since 2009 sought re-election.
+Republican Erik Paulsen, who had represented Minnesota's 3rd congressional district since 2009 sought re-election.

 In redistricting, the 3rd district was expanded to include eastern Carver County, while part of the northeastern Minneapolis–Saint Paul metro area was moved to the 5th.
 The district was made more favorable to Republicans.